-This guidance was issued on 14th July 2020 and may be changed upon updated government guidance.
-The most up to date information for Fakenham Academy reopening will always be available on this webpage.
+This guidance was issued on 14th July 2020 and was last updated on 28th August 2020.
+The most up to date information will always be available on this webpage.

 Fakenham Academy – Reopening for all students in September 2020